Reason #1 Why You're Stuck: You Didn't Plan for the Emotional Toll of Change

 Those are emotions.

-Emotions can get a bad wrap (sometimes deservedly so), but rather than ignoring or suppressing your emotions, get curious about what's triggering them.
+Emotions can get a bad wrap (sometimes deservedly so), but rather going wherever they take us, ignoring them, or suppressing them, what if you got curious about what's triggering them?

 PLANS ARE CHEAP AND COMMON.
 EMOTIONAL MASTERY IS RARE.